naatin777/LaTeX-Graphics-Helper/vsc-extension-quickstart.md

 *   `The Draw.io desktop application` installed on your system for Draw.io to PDF conversion.
 *   `pdftocairo` installed on your system (typically included with Poppler utilities) for PDF to Image conversion.
 *   `Inkscape` installed on your system for Image to PDF conversion.
+*   A Gemini API key for generating LaTeX code with Gemini AI.
+You can obtain one from [Google AI Studio](https://aistudio.google.com/app/apikey).

 ## Configuration